-In accordance with the FRC UK Corporate Governance Code published in 2018 and provision 36 of the AIC Code of Corporate Governance, the Directors have assessed the prospects of the Company over three years to 31 December 2026.
-The Directors believe that three years is a reasonable period in which they can assess the ability of the Company to continue to operate and meet its liabilities as they fall due.
+In accordance with the FRC UK Corporate Governance Code published in 2018 and provision 36 of the AIC Code of Corporate Governance, the Directors have assessed the prospects of the Company for the three years to 31 December 2026.
+The Directors believe that three years is a reasonable period in which they can assess the ability of the Company to continue to operate as a going concern and meet its liabilities as they fall due.
 This is the period used by the Board as part of its strategic planning process, which includes: the estimated timelines for finding, assessing and completing investments; the potential impact of any new regulations; and the availability of cash.

-The Board has carried out a robust assessment of the principal and emerging risks facing the Company, including those that could threaten its business model, future performance, solvency or liquidity, and focused on the major factors which affect the economic, regulatory and political environment.
-The Board carefully assessed, and were satisfied with, the risk management processes in place to avoid or reduce the impact of these risks.
-The Board has carried out robust stress testing of cashflows which included; factoring in higher levels of inflation when budgeting for future expenses, only including proceeds from investment disposals where there is a high probability of completion, whilst also assessing the requirement for any future financial support of portfolio companies.
+As noted above, the Board has carried out a robust assessment of the principal and emerging risks facing the Company, including those that could threaten its business model, future performance, solvency or liquidity, and focused on the major factors which affect the economic, regulatory and political environment.
+The Board also considered the procedures in place to identify emerging risks and the risk management processes in place to avoid or reduce the impact of the underlying risks.
+The Board carefully assessed, and was satisfied with, the risk management processes in place to avoid or reduce the impact of these risks.
+Inflation remaining high, interest costs remaining elevated and the impact on growth stocks against a geopolitically uncertain environment remain risks that need to be considered against the practical management of the Company's net assets and its operational requirements.
+The Board has carried out robust stress testing of cashflows which include: factoring in higher levels of inflation when budgeting for future expenses; only including proceeds from investment disposals where there is a high probability of completion; assessing the resilience of portfolio companies given the current decline in the global economy, including the requirement for any future financial support; and the ability to fulfil interest requirements on debt instruments.

+The Board assessed the ability of the Company to raise finance and deploy capital, as well as the existing cash resources of the Company by looking at cashflow forecasts and the future pipeline of investments.
 The Board has additionally considered the ability of the Company to comply with the ongoing conditions to ensure it maintains its VCT qualifying status under its current investment policy.
 As a result of the Board's quarterly valuation reviews, it has concluded that the portfolio is well balanced and geared towards delivering long term growth and strong returns to shareholders.
+In assessing the prospects of the Company, the Directors have considered the cash flow by looking at the Company's income and expenditure projections and funding pipeline over the assessment period of three years and they appear realistic.
+It is also satisfied that the Company can maintain its VCT qualifying status.

-The Board has concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the three year period to 31 December 2026.
-The Board is mindful of the ongoing risks and will continue to ensure that appropriate safeguards are in place, in addition to monitoring the quarterly cashflow forecasts to ensure the Company has sufficient liquidity.
+Taking into account the processes for mitigating risks, monitoring costs, implementing share buy-backs and issuance of new shares, the Manager's compliance with the investment objective, achievement of the VCT qualifying status, policies and business model and the balance of the portfolio, the Board has concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the three year period to 31 December 2026.
+The Board is mindful of the ongoing and emerging risks and will continue to ensure that appropriate safeguards are in place, in addition to monitoring the quarterly cashflow forecasts to ensure the Company has sufficient liquidity to meet its operational and investment needs.